skupperproject/skupper-example-mysql/README.md

 It contains two services:

-* A MySQL database running in a private data center.
+* A MySQL server running in a private data center.

 * A MySQL client running in the public cloud.